 Lybon who was the spotter who I believe was local to the area knew the land like the back of his hand, It was fascinating to see him picking out tracks and spotting everything in sight.

 Community Projects In The Area

 The Savanna is very passionate about giving back to the locals and the community projects they have in place are amazing.

-If I’m honest would not do them justice to explain them so I have put a link here and take a look for yourselves they are a credit to this community. https://savannalodge.com/community-projects/
+If I’m honest would not do them justice to explain them so check out Savanna community projects and take a look for yourselves they are a credit to this community.

 Summary Of The Savanna Private Game Reserve